tsuyokoya/vibify/proposal.md

 - Non-registered users:
   - Ability to view auto-generated playlists based on example moods.
   - Can generate a song playlist based on their mood.
+  - Can play the song's 30 second preview on the page
 - Additional Features for Registered users:
   - Can save the generated playlist to their own Spotify account after Spotify login.
-  - Maybe: allow playlist songs to be played in the app.
+  - Maybe: allow playlist songs to be played in the app in full, rather than a preview.

 ## User Flow:

 I. Landing page

 - Auto-generated playlists based on example moods
-- Slider (or something) to indicate mood / energy (sad, neutral, happy, etc.)
+- Slider to indicate user mood / energy (sad, neutral, happy, etc.)
 - Textbox to add a name for the playlist
 - Button to generate the playlist
 - Link to register/login

 II.
+Log In / Registration Form

+- Log In form:
+  - Email and Password
+- Registration form:
+  - First Name, Email, and Password

-Playlist page / tab?
+III.
+Playlist page

-- Displays playlist & songs within the playlist
+- Displays playlist & songs in the playlist
 - Displays user created playlist title
 - Displays button to add the playlist to user Spotify account, if user is logged in
+- Displays button to generate a new playlist

 ## Additional Considerations

-1. Allow users to save generated playlists in the app
+1. Allow users to see a list of previously generated playlists in the app
-2. Allow users to change username / password
-3. Playlist creation based on user mood and additional specifications (specific genre, artist, etc.)
+2. Playlist creation based on user mood and additional specifications (specific genre, artist, etc.)
+3. Implement password reset
+4. Implement 2 factor authentication